TheBoxyBear/deck-xcloud-scripts/README.md

 - On the console, navigate to **Settings>System>Console info**.
 The ID will be listed under *Xbox network device ID*

 ## Creating the shortcut
-1. Find your remote play console ID.
-It will be the sequence of letters and numebrs at the end of the url when in a remtoe play sessio
-2. Add `xhome.sh` to Steam
+1. Add `xhome.sh` to Steam
-3. Add your console ID as a launch option
+2. Add your console ID as a launch option

 To access the consoles management page, launch the script with no launch options.